 - Earpads not easily replaceable

 The Corsair HS70 is the best gaming headset available for less than £100.
-The headset is a breath of fresh air in the gaming market, which seems to be hell bent on adding RGB lighting and sharp corners to everything it can.
+The headset is a breath of fresh air in the gaming market, which seems hell-bent on adding RGB lighting and sharp corners to everything it can.
 It features a pleasingly unassuming, refined design and is one of a select few gaming headsets you’d be willing to wear in public.

 It also ticks all the right boxes when it comes to functionality, offering robust audio quality, with plenty of power in the low end.
 The mic is also wonderfully clear and excellent for voice chatting when playing online.